devopsdays/devopsdays-web/content/page/organizing.md

 - Did we get a spike during the first ticket sales week?
 Was there a initial interest to know that we’ve got an audience.
 - Did we sell a good bit of early bird tickets?
 What to look for is probably 15% of the expected ticket sales (e.g., of 400, 60 early birds).
 Again, this shows an audience and interest.
 - Did the speaker/agenda announcement gain another decent spike (\~10% of expected sales)?
 This percentage will be spread out, and you can track it a bit if you use a specific ticket link or code for the posts that you and speakers send out for awareness.
 - Did we hit about 40-50% of expected ticket sales **minus sponsors, speakers, organizers, and volunteers** by a month or so out?
 This percentage is a bit fluffy as it depends on how well you’ve been utilizing the [visibility tools](#visibility).
 If you forgot to send emails out or announced your agenda late, you probably are closer to 25-30% at this point.
 Go start leaning on those tools!!!
-Your percentage may also be different if you’re hitting a weird point between fiscal quarters, so keep that in mind as my current percentage comes from late April/early May community events.
+Percentage may also be different if you’re hitting a point between fiscal quarters.

 In addition, these numbers have shifted since the shift after lockdowns and the fractures in social media audiences; they may shift again!